pbsds/nmigen_dg/README.md

 [nMigen](https://m-labs.hk/gateware/nmigen/) is a Hardware Description Language (HDL) hosted in Python.

-* It is an *internal* DSL (Domain Specific Language), which means it not only allows you to construct hardware using the DSL, but it also allows you to reap the benefits of the hosted it is hosted in.
+* It is an *internal* DSL (Domain Specific Language), which means it not only allows you to construct hardware using the DSL, but it also allows you to reap the benefits of the language it is hosted in.
 * Python is an accessible language with wide availability and a focus on readability.
 * Python is however not really suited for hosting these kinds of DSLs, due to having few metaprogramming facilities to create any custom syntax, making both nMigen (and it predecessor Migen) awkward to use.
 * Other languages like Scala, V and Rust more better suited to host internal DSLs, with great HDL examples being Chisel3 and SpinalHDL.